 This capability does not apply to priority channels or the designated transmit channel.

 NOTE: Deleting a nuisance channel is only possible through the preprogrammed Nuisance Channel Delete button.

-When the radio is locked onto the channel to be deleted, perform one of the following actions:
+When the radio is locked onto the channel to be deleted, press the preprogrammed Nuisance Delete button.